+Introduction to Scrum is a great way for anyone working with or alongside Scrum teams to quickly get up to speed.
 The active, workshop-style approach ensures everyone participates and so that they explore the opportunity to improve ways of working for themselves and their team.
+This course is designed to leave delegates more confident in the following five key areas:

 - The intention behind agile and Scrum practices.